agilepro/better-thought/markdown/chapter-10.md

 Two minds, side by side, can sometimes see more than either one could see alone.

+ Empathy Circles as an Adjacent Brain

+Another way I have experienced an adjacent brain is through Empathy Circles, a practice developed by Edwin Rutsch.
+People gather in person or online and take turns speaking and listening.
+One person speaks while another listens actively and reflects back what has been heard.
+The speaker usually talks in short pieces, pausing after a sentence or an idea so the listener can reflect it before the speaker continues.

+I have found that something very interesting happens when my thoughts are reflected back to me this way.
+I hear my own thinking more clearly.
+I may realize that what I have said is exactly what I mean—or discover that it isn’t quite what I mean at all.
+I may change a thought, expand it, find a new connection, or become clearer and more authentic about what I really believe.

+The other person is not thinking for me.
+Their listening gives me another place from which to hear and examine my own thoughts.

+That is why I think of an Empathy Circle as another way of finding an adjacent brain.
+The listener’s job is not to criticize, correct, debate, judge, or give advice.
+The task is simply to listen deeply and reflect back, as accurately as possible, what the speaker is trying to say.

+    When another person gives me that kind of undivided attention, my thinking has room to keep moving.
+I can reconsider what I have said without having to defend it.
+I can follow a thought wherever it leads.
+Sometimes I leave an Empathy Circle with a thought I did not have when I entered it..

 ## The Joy of Co-Thinking{i: co-thinking}